Security

 Tech

-Non-extractable ECDSA keys in device secure enclave.
-PoP signatures over timestamp, method, path, body hash, and nonce.
+Non-extractable ECDSA P-256 keys in device secure enclave.
+PoP signatures over timestamp, method, path, body hash, and nonce on every request.
+WebSocket challenge-response every 5 minutes.

 Benefit